 Engage with executives to obtain a top-down view of strategic workforce planning within the agency.
-By having an understanding of the top-down perspective you will be less likely to duplicate efforts across the various business units or develop plans that are inconsistent with corporate objectives and business direction.
+By having an understanding of the senior leadership perspective you will be less likely to duplicate efforts across the various business units or develop plans that are inconsistent with corporate objectives and business direction.

 Engage with executives to understand:

 - What is the organisation’s overall strategic plan?
 What are the internal and external factors which may impact the agency’s ability to deliver against its objectives?

 - What are the broad implications for the workforce i.e. what skills and capabilities will be needed in the future?

 - What are the broad implications for the workplace i.e. how will the agency be structured, what will the service delivery model be, how will resources be managed?

 - How do we assess these needs?

 - How this can be reflected in an overarching strategic workforce plan for the agency?

 - What are the business unit-specific objectives?